LLETZ or loop diathermy

 You may experience some or none of the following:

-• Some pain for between 2 days to up to 4 weeks after treatment.
+• Pain for at least 2 days.
+This can last up to 4 weeks after treatment.
 The pain varies from person to person, but should not be severe.
 It is often described as a cramping pain, like a period.

 • Some bleeding and discharge.
-Initially the bleeding may be like a heavy period turning eventually into a pink/ brownish discharge.
+After the procedure, the bleeding may be like a heavy period turning eventually into a pink or brownish discharge.
 This could last up to 4 weeks.

-• You may feel light headed/faint after your treatment.
-If you have a tendency to faint, then we advise you to arrange for a friend or relative to transport you home afterwards.
+• You may feel light headed or faint after your treatment.
+If you have a tendency to faint, then we advise you to arrange for a friend or relative to accompany you home afterwards.

-• If you have periods, the next one may be slightly heavier/lighter or out-of-sync with your regular cycle.
+• If you have periods, your next period may be slightly heavier, lighter or out-of-sync with your regular cycle.

-If you are concerned that you are bleeding too heavily or have an infection, please contact Greenoaks or your GP during weekday working hours, or Ward B11 out of hours on 01709 424349.
+If you are concerned that you are bleeding too heavily or have an infection, please contact Greenoaks or your GP during weekday working hours, or Ward B11 at any time on 01709 424349.

 Aftercare

-Until all bleeding/discharge has stopped it is recommended to avoid:
+Until all bleeding or discoloured discharge has stopped it is recommended to avoid:

 • penetrative vaginal sex - including fingers, tongues and other objects